|Burwell||DIY & Electronics||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

-Welding Alloys Ltd. is an International company having 5 manufacturing subsidiaries and several sales offices worldwide.
+Welding Alloys Ltd. was then an International company having 5 manufacturing subsidiaries and several sales offices worldwide.
+It has since expanded!
 Total employees numbered over 200.
-The company's head office is at Fowlmere, near Royson and it is here that all the machinery design and production is done.
+The company's head office is at Fowlmere, near Royston and it is here that all the machinery design and production was done.

 I was employed as the only electronics engineer.
 They had this machine for hard facing the chain links on track-laying vehicles.
 It was a very primitive (and crude) numerically controlled machine.
 My job was to assist in getting it working!